DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$

-The PBE+U band structure of AgNi$_{0.33}$Co$_{0.66}$O$_2$ shows a large band gap (Fig.~\ref{fig:mixture_band}).
-We estimate the expected band gap by computing the DMC optical gap.
-Here, we consider a direct gap at the $\Gamma$ point: the PBE+U conduction band edge seems to be located at the $K$ point but a significant band gap difference is not expected between an indirect gap $\Gamma \rightarrow K$ and a direct gap at the $\Gamma$ point as the conduction band at $K-\Gamma$ is very flat (see Fig~\ref{fig:mixture_band}(b)).
-The estimated DMC excitonic gap fully extrapolated to the bulk limit is 2.5(2)~eV.
-We can therefore infer the existence of a metal-insulator transition in AgNi$_{1-x}$Co$_{x}$O$_{2}$ as the concentration $x$ approaches 0.66, and the band gap energy will be closed to 2.5(2)~eV at the phase transition.
+These results suggest that reentrance to the metallic phase can be possible at high Co doping.
+This behavior is also consistent with phase 1 and 4 in Fig.~\ref{fig:phase} for AgNi$_{0.66}$Co$_{0.33}$O$_2$, and confirms that reentrance to the metallic phase from insulator can be possible in high Co concentration.